ntate6630/Arduino-i2c-reader-writer-with-terminal-user-interface/README.md

 #### Set start and End addresses.
 #### Read i2c EEPROM, Convert to Intel HEX records.
 #### Convert raw HEX data to ASCII and then to 128 byte blocks to assemble in to packets for XMODEM transmission.
+#### Convert received XMODEM packets to 128 byte blocks then from ASCII to raw Intel HEX data records.
+Write to i2c EEPROM.